Four Ways To Help You Find The Best Schools In Sydney

 4: Use HSC results to rank the best high schools in Sydney.

 Each year the NSW Education Standards Authority (NESA) publishes selected year 12 student results on the Higher School Certificate (HSC).
-These results are mined and used to create rankings tables of high performing schools in Sydney.
+These results are used to create rankings tables of high performing schools in Sydney.
 These rankings of both public and private high schools are highly popular and several newspapers report them.
-You can find the 2017 rankings of most NSW high schools that participated in the HSC, including an explanation of the terms used in the rankings, on the Daily Telegraph site (click here).
-For those wanting to search a particular school’s ranking, the Sydney Morning Herald has an interactive website that allows you to search schools by name (click here).
+You can find the rankings of most NSW high schools that participated in the HSC, including an explanation of the terms used in the rankings, via the Daily Telegraph.

 I hope these resources will help you find the best school in Sydney for your child.